-Property Туре Default Encrypted a Required b

-sncQoP String 3 No

-Specifies the security level to use for the connection.
-Possible values are 1 - Authentication only, 2 - Integrity protection, 3 - Privacy protection, 8 - Use the value from snc/data_protection/use on the application server, 9 - Use the value from snc/data_protection/max on the application server

-sncLibrary String null No

-Specifies the path to the external like system-defined library as defined in onnection service.
-T The default is the

-sncPartnerName String null No

-Specifies the AS ABAP SNC name, for application server SNC name in the • • • 0 · n find the

-sncMyName String null No

-Specifies the connector SNC name, for example, "p:CN=OpenIDM, O=MyCompany, C=US".
-This parameter is optional, but you should set it to make sure that the correct SNC name is used for the connection.

-sncSS0 String 0 No

-Specifies whether the connection shand 1 (ON). ould be configured for single sign-on (SSO).
+Property Туре Default Encrypted ^a Required ^b sncMode String 0 Yes Flag used to activate SNC.
+Possible values are 0 (OFF) and 1 (ON). sncQoP String 3 No Specifies the security level to use for the connection.
+Possible values are 1 - Authentication only, 2 - Integrity protection, 3 - Privacy protection, 8 - Use the value from snc/data_protection/use on the application server, 9 - Use the value from snc/data_protection/max on the application server sncLibrary String null No Specifies the path to the external lib system-defined library as defined in onnection service.
+T The default is the sncPartnerName String null No Specifies the AS ABAP SNC name, for application server SNC name in the n find the sncMyName String null No Specifies the connector SNC name, for example, "p:CN=OpenIDM, O=MyCompany, C=US".
+This parameter is optional, but you should set it to make sure that the correct SNC name is used for the connection. sncSS0 String 0 No Specifies whether the connection sh and 1 (ON). ould be configured for single sign-on ((SSO).
 Possible valu ies are 0 (OFF)

-&lt;sup>a Indicates whether the property value is considered confidential, and therefore encrypted in OpenIDM.
+^a Indicates whether the property value is considered confidential, and therefore encrypted in OpenIDM.

-7.8.6.
+9.7.8.
 JCo Connection Pool Configuration Properties